-The California Department of Education (CDE), Child Development Division, has revised its approach to evaluating the child care and development services it provides.
+The California Department of Education (CDE), Early Education and Support Division, has revised its approach to evaluating the child care and development services it provides.
 The Department is moving away from a process-oriented compliance model and toward a focus on the results desired from the child care and development system.
 The new approach is compatible with CDE's accountability system for elementary and secondary education.
 It is intended to improve the results achieved for children and families through the child development services provided by CDE.
 Desired Results for Children and Families is a system by which educators can document the progress made by children and families in achieving desired results and by which they can retrieve information to help practitioners improve child care and development services.

 A desired result is defined as a condition of well-being for children and families (e.g., children are personally and socially competent).
 Desired results reflect the positive effects of the child development system on the development and functioning of children and on the self-sufficiency and functioning of families.
 The desired results system is designed to do the following things: